DaveCryptology/ShrimpGrow/README.md

 4. Swap BNB for $SGROW
 You can start swapping as soon as you have BNB available!
 Press ‘Select a currency’ and enter the $SGROW token address.

+## Marketing Plans:
+Our team is actively looking for the best ways to expand, grow and innovate our project, so please join us on Voice Chat to find out more about it!
+We’ll be excited to have you.

+## Liquidity Lock:
+Yes, the liquidity is locked for 90 days, you can check [here.](https://www.pinksale.finance/pinklock/record/1026363?chain=BSC)

+## Get in touch:
+Please join us on Voice Chat and ask any questions you may have, the Developer will always be on it.
+You can find us on [Telegram.](https://t.me/ShrimpGrow)